dwalintukan/elixir-tinyurl-exercise/README.md

 How would you design a service like TinyURL?

+## Development Requirements

+1. Elixir 1.13
+2. Erlang/OTP 24
+3. Some IDE
+4. You!

 ## What is TinyURL

 The TinyURL service will take in a URL and will return a shortened version of the URL so when the user navigates to the shortened URL in the browser, it will redirect to the original URL.